 In one dimension, the numerical results confirm the scaling ansatz of Eq.
 (11), as shown in Fig. 1.
-Interestingly, the maximum of the distribution occurs at n = 1, and the distribution decays monotonically for n > 1.
+Interestingly, the maximum of the distribution occurs at n = 1, and the distribution decays monotonously for n > 1.
 The postulated limiting behaviors of the scaling distribution are also confirmed.
 To test the validity of the mean-field theory, we performed numerical simulations in three dimensions.
 The resulting $P_n(t)$ distribution agrees with the Poissonian distribution of Eq.
-(2), and furthermore, the fraction of persistent voters decays exponentially.
+(2), and furthermore the fraction of persistent voters decays exponentially.
 These results indicate that the above mentioned discrepancy regarding the autocorrelation function is not crucial in understanding the opinion change distribution function.

-FIG. 2.
-Distribution function $P_n(t)$ versus n at time t=2000 MCS in 2D.
+Fig. 2 The distribution function $P_n(t)$ versus n at time t = 2000 in 2D.

 The marginal two-dimensional case is especially interesting.
 While it is expected that the distribution will be roughly Poissonian, some deviation from the mean-field predictions are expected.
 We find numerically that the distribution obeys the scaling form of Eq.
-(3), and exhibits a well-defined peak in the vicinity of $\langle n \rangle \sim t/\ln t$.
-However, in 2D, the system still coarsens, and the distribution exhibits some low-dimensional features.
+(3), and exhibits a well defined peak in the vicinity of $\langle n \rangle \sim t/\ln t$.
+However, in 2D, the system still coarsens, and the distribution exhibits some low- dimensional features.
 The distribution is not a symmetric function of the variable $n - \langle n \rangle$ (Fig. 2).
 Additionally, an intriguing behavior for the fraction of persistent voters is found numerically (Fig. 3),

-$$P_0(t) \sim \exp(-\operatorname{const} \times \ln^2 t). \tag{13}$$ ponential behavior, and a naive logarithmic correction to the mean-field behavior does not hold.
+$$P_0(t) \sim \exp(-\operatorname{const} \times \ln^2 t). \tag{13}$$

+Thus the fraction of persistent voters decays faster than the 1D power-law behavior, and slower than the meanfield exponential behavior and a naive logarithmic correction to the mean-field behavior does not hold.
 The width of the distribution σ is not given by a logarithmic correction to the mean-field (where $\sigma \sim t^{1/2}$), and our best fit gives $\sigma \sim t/\ln^{\alpha} t$ with $\alpha > 1$.
-The 2D case is difficult from a numerical point of view since logarithmic corrections occur, and a large temporal range is required to distinguish such slowly varying corrections from algebraic behavior with small exponents [17].
+The 2D case is difficult from a numerical point of view since logarithmic corrections occur, and a large temporal range is required to distinguish such slowly varying corrections from algebraic behavior with small exponents [18].